ropensci/roweb3/content/blog/2026-05-19-analisis-demografico-con-arcenso/index.en.md

 </table>
 </div>

-The increase in the aging index reflects a change in the age structure between 1970 and 1980, indicating a greater relative share of the population aged 65 and older compared to the younger population—that is, a relatively older population.
+The increase in the ageing index reflects a change in the population age structure between 1970 and 1980, indicating a larger relative share of people aged 65 years and over compared with the younger population.
+This suggests a gradual ageing of the population.

 ### Female-to-Male Ratio

 This indicator shows how many women there are for every 100 men in a specific population group.
-In this case, we analyze it for those aged 60 and older, where more pronounced differences between men and women typically emerge.
+Here, we calculate it for people aged 60 years and over, where differences between women and men tend to become more pronounced.

 ```r
 feminidad <- poblacion |>